DMin: Scalable Training Data Influence Estimation for Diffusion Models: Experiments

 \subsection{Time and Memory Cost}

 The computational cost of both time and memory is critical for evaluating the scalability of influence estimation methods, especially when applied to large diffusion models.

-\textbf{Time.} Table~\ref{tbl:time} demonstrates the time consumption on estimate the influence score for every training sample in the training dataset for a single test sample.
-The gradient computation and caching times for two LoRA-tuned models are nearly identical due to the small model size across different methods: (1) SD 1.4 (LoRA): around 8 GPU hours, (2) SD 3 Medium (LoRA): around 24 GPU hours, and (3) SD 3 Medium (full): 330 GPU hours.
+\textbf{Time.} Table~\ref{tbl:time} reports the time required to estimate the influence score for every training sample in the training dataset for a single test sample.
+The gradient computation and caching times for the two LoRA-tuned models are similar across methods: (1) SD 1.4 (LoRA): around 8 GPU hours, (2) SD 3 Medium (LoRA): around 24 GPU hours, and (3) SD 3 Medium (full): 330 GPU hours.
 Additionally, the index construction process only takes a few minutes.
 Our proposed methods demonstrate substantial efficiency improvements, particularly with KNN search.
 For instance, on the smallest subset—Lego Sets, which contains only 21 test samples—estimating the influence score for the entire training dataset takes 17 hours with LiSSA, 7 hours with DataInf (Hessian Inversion), and 2 hours with D-TRAK.
 In contrast, our method with $v=2^{12}$ and $k=5$ requires only 0.084 seconds, and even for $k=100$, it takes only 0.69 seconds while achieving the best performance.

 \textbf{Memory.} Table~\ref{tbl:memory} compares the storage requirements for caching per-sample gradients and the entire training dataset (9,288 samples) across different models, with and without compression.
 Without compression, gradient storage is substantially large, reaching 339.39 TB for SD 3 Medium (Full).
 In contrast, our method achieves drastic reductions in storage size with various compression levels.
 For example, using $v=2^{12}$, the storage for SD 3 Medium (Full) is reduced to just 726 MB, achieving a compression ratio of 0.00017\%, demonstrating the scalability and efficiency of our approach for handling large-scale models.